Honda Accord Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Honda Accord Hybrid are $1,268 a year for full coverage.
-Comprehensive costs approximately $258, collision costs $484, and liability coverage is $390.
-Liability-only insurance costs around $438 a year, with high-risk driver insurance costing around $2,758.
-Teenage drivers cost the most to insure at $4,770 a year or more.
+The average auto insurance rates for a Honda Accord Hybrid are $1,268 annually including full coverage.
+Comprehensive insurance costs an estimated $258, collision insurance costs $484, and liability costs around $390.
+Liability-only coverage costs as low as $438 a year, and high-risk coverage costs $2,758 or more.
+Teenage drivers cost the most to insure at up to $4,770 a year.

 Average premium for full coverage: $1,268

-Includes $500 deductibles, 30/60 liability limits, and includes medical and uninsured motorist coverage.
-Prices are averaged for all states and for different Accord Hybrid trim levels.
+Estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Prices are averaged for all 50 U.S. states and for all Accord Hybrid models.

 Price Range Variability

-For a 40-year-old driver, Honda Accord Hybrid insurance rates go from as low as $438 for just liability coverage to a much higher rate of $2,758 for a driver required to buy high-risk insurance.
+Using a 40-year-old driver as an example, Honda Accord Hybrid insurance rates range from as cheap as $438 for the bare minimum liability coverage to the much higher price of $2,758 for coverage for higher-risk drivers.

 Urban vs. Rural Price Range